Corns are calluses that develop from an accumulation of dead skin cells on the foot.

 Corns frequently form on toes as a result of pressure or friction created from wearing shoes that are the wrong size, shape or fit.
 Shoes that are too short or narrow in the toe box can squeeze together toes causing excessive pressure and friction.
 Soft corns result from bony prominences and are located between the toes.
 They become soft due to perspiration in the forefoot.

 Proper size and fit are critical.
 Cushioned shoes with extra room in the toe box can give your enough room to avoid cramping, pinching and squeezing.
 Moisture-wicking socks can offer additional padding as well as provide a healthier environment for your foot.

 We offer a wide range of New Balance footwear for a wide range of foot conditions.
-Click the buttons below to view recommended shoes for both men and women suffering with corns.
+Click the link below to view recommended shoes for both men and women suffering with corns.